 Investment managers may be appointed following a systematic search for those with demonstrated quality in the style desired.
 To optimize access to such managers, while minimizing management fees and transaction costs assessed to the Portfolio, no-load mutual funds and pooled funds may be considered together with separate account management.
-Managers shall be given discretion to manage funds entrusted in accordance with the style for which they are employed provided they comply with the restrictions and limitations as may be determined by the IC from time to time.
+Managers shall be given discretion to manage funds entrusted in accordance with the style for which they are employed provided they comply with the restrictions and limitations as may be determined by the IOC from time to time.

-The IC is delegated the responsibility of choosing among the various investment managers, funds, and separate accounts to carry out its responsibilities pursuant to this LTIP.
-When selecting a manager, the IC shall inquire as to the custodial arrangements for the investment.
+The IOC is delegated the responsibility of choosing among the various investment managers, funds, and separate accounts to carry out its responsibilities pursuant to this IP.
+When selecting a manager, the IOC shall inquire as to the custodial arrangements for the investment.
 The custodian should be independent of the manager, with no conflicts of interest, and preferably have national stature in its industry.

-The IC intends to use a low cost online broker as custodian of the Portfolio, and it shall rely upon such broker's core implementation program for the provision of professional investment management of the Portfolio.
-The IC will select a broker that is among the lowest cost providers of investment advice and mutual funds and ETFs, and has an excellent performance record.
+The IOC intends to use a broker who provides low cost services to the Foundation and US Sailing as custodian of the Portfolio, and it shall rely upon such broker's core implementation program for the provision of professional investment management of the Portfolio.
+The IOC will select a broker that is among the lowest cost providers of investment advice and mutual funds and ETFs, and has an excellent performance record.
 Further, the selected broker shall offer a variety of funds and provide convenient cash administration and changes in investment allocations within asset and sub asset classes.
-The IC further recommends that index funds be used where practical, due to their low cost, superior long-term performance, low turnover and fully invested position.
+The IOC further recommends that index funds be used where practical, due to their low cost, superior long-term performance, low turnover and fully invested position.

-The IC may appoint outside managers for funds within the Portfolio, subject to the approval of the Board.
-The funds assigned to an outside manager must represent a meaningful portion of the Portfolio
+The IOC may appoint outside managers for funds within the Portfolio, subject to the approval of the Board.
+The funds assigned to an outside manager must represent a meaningful portion of the Portfolio.